KarlClinckspoor/KarlClinckspoor.github.io/publications.md

 This article is very niche, basically deals with something only our group studied at that time, which is the formation of wormlike micelles based on isothermal titration calorimetry.
-We had a previous interpretation ([here](#the-thermal-signature-of-wormlike-micelles)) of the results after much thinking, and this article updates that interpretation using some additional spectroscopic techniques.
+We had a previous interpretation of the results after much thinking, and this article updates that interpretation using some additional spectroscopic techniques.